 We started the hot water heater, it started fine but there's black smoke coming out of the heater from the outside vent.
 It ran fine until it shut off cause the water was hot and it went out it did start back up when we turned the switch on again.

-It hasn't been used in a long time.
+It hasn't been used for a long time.
 We're thinking it needs a good cleaning but can't figure out how to get the screen off.
-Just not sure about the black smoke coming out, it got on the side of the trailer also the water has a bad odor like rotten eggs only on the hot water we're confused need answers.
+Just not sure about the black smoke coming out, it got on the side of the trailer also the water has a bad odor like rotten eggs only on the hot water we're confused and need answers.

 ANSWER: Hi Cheryl, since you don't tell me the year, make or model of your RV nor the make or model of your RV's water heater, I am going to explain things in general terms about RV Water Heaters.
 First and foremost, the fact that you are seeing black smoke coming out of the water heater compartment is not normal and you should not try to run the water heater again until this problem is resolved.